adindahahahaha/Fall-Detection-IoT/electronic/README.md

 - Real-time fall detection and alerting.
 - Machine learning-based motion analysis for improved accuracy.
 - Lightweight and portable system design.
 - Integration with a mobile application for instant notifications and event history tracking.

+## Schematic Design
+The schematic design can be seen in the following image:

 ## Scematic Design
 The schematic design can be seen at '' file